 - Principles for Responsible Investment (PRI) – leading global initiative on responsible investment

-- Thinking Ahead Institute (TAI) – a WTW-sponsored not-for-profit innovation hub with a mission to mobilise capital for a sustainable future
+- Thinking Ahead Institute (TAI) – a Willis Towers Watson-sponsored not-for-profit innovation hub with a mission to mobilise capital for a sustainable future

 - Willis Research Network (WRN) – a collaboration between academia and the insurance industry seeking to enhance our collective ability to understand, evaluate and manage climate risk